mayaanne/foundations/sprint-4/core-neuro-growth-mindset.md

 _Shared via BrainHq_

 __Your Brain on Learning__
-According to neurologist and educator Judy Willis (and suggested by a research-rich chapter in the second edition of Developmental Psychopathology, among many other publications), neuroplasticity is defined as the selective organizing of connections between neurons in our brains.
+According to neurologist and educator Judy Willis (and suggested by a research-rich chapter in the second edition of Developmental Psychopathology, among many other publications), neuroplasticity is defined as the selective organising of connections between neurons in our brains.

 This means that when people repeatedly practice an activity or access a memory, their neural networks -- groups of neurons that fire together, creating electrochemical pathways -- shape themselves according to that activity or memory.
 When people stop practicing new things, the brain will eventually eliminate, or "prune," the connecting cells that formed the pathways.
 Like in a system of freeways connecting various cities, the more cars going to certain destination, the wider the road that carries them needs to be.
 The fewer cars traveling that way, however, the fewer lanes are needed.